 Optimizing IT Security Performance

-Security ratings provide organizations with a baseline — a benchmark — with which they can measure their cybersecurity performance against competitors, peers, and across business units.
+Security ratings provide organizations with a baseline — a cyber security benchmark — with which they can measure their cybersecurity performance against competitors, peers, and across business units.
 Tracking security ratings over time and comparing them to the security ratings of others enables IT leaders to gain a solid understanding of where their department stands.

 Once an organization has benchmarked its security performance, improving security policies and practices becomes a much easier task.
 Without benchmarking, objectives can devolve into vague promises about “increasing" security or building “better” security architecture.
 With no concrete performance goals, it becomes difficult to take action or to justify sufficient resource allocation.